dhruvrajan/community/sigs/jvm/rfcs/20200126-tensorflow-data.md

 ```

-Other data sources are also possible, using `tf.data` ops.
-Datasets can also be constructed from
+Other data sources are also possible, using `tf.data` ops; these include TFRecord files, CSV files, and more.

 #### Transformations on Existing Datasets